KrishnenduGhosh/VL/README.md

 6. retrieval.py (Retrieves segments for each of the off-topics)
 7. reranking.py (Reranks the segments)
 8. eval.py (Segments TXTs into topical segments)

+# Cite

+# Contacts
+In case of any queries, you can reach us at kghosh.cs@iitkgp.ac.in